 Luckily for Jess, his friend, Police Officer Roberson was there to help.
 With quick thinking and some serious skill, Roberson made the perfect cast and Williams was able to catch his friend’s line, wrap it around his arm and be gradually reeled to safety!

-There are a number of ways you could make emergency use of your fishing tackle if put in a survival situation.
+There are a number of ways you could make emergency use of your basic fishing tackle if put in a survival situation.
 From the practical to the preposterous, here’s our top ten fishing tackle survival tips:

 1.Use your tackle to catch supper

 Photo by Ann Wuyts

 The most obvious way that fishing tackle can save your life is by providing you with the food you need to survive.